-This section describes the existing environment for water resources that may be affected by the proposal in the context of environmental values as defined or considered in such documents as the Environmental Protection Act 1994, Environmental Protection (Water) Policy 1997 (EPP(Water)), ANZECC 2000, the National Water Quality Management Strategy (NWQMS), the EPA Guideline: Establishing draft environmental values and water quality objectives and the Queensland Water Quality Guidelines 2006, the Water Act 2000, the Water Resource (Fitzroy Basin) Plan 1999 and associated Resource Operations Plan, and the Water Resource (Great Artesian Basin) Plan 2006 and associated Resource Operations Plan.
+This section describes the existing environment for water resources that may be affected by the proposal in the context of environmental values as defined or considered in such documents as the Environmental Protection Act 1994, Environmental Protection (Water) Policy 1997 (EPP(Water)), ANZECC 2000, the National Water Quality Management Strategy (NWQMS), the DERM Guideline: Establishing draft environmental values and water quality objectives and the Queensland Water Quality Guidelines 2006.
+Where appropriate, locally determined water quality triggers should be used.
 The definition of waters in the EPP(Water) includes the bed and banks of waters, so this section should address benthic sediments as well as the water column.